florintp-onboarding/gcp-kms-unseal/README.md

 ```shell
 terraform init
 ```
-* plan, to see what resources will be create
+* plan, to see what resources will be created
 ```shell
 terraform plan
 ```